-- i NOTE: M-BIST must be initiated on the system from a power-off state either connected to AC power or with battery only. - Press and hold both the M key on the keyboard and the power button to initiate M-BIST. - 2.
-With both the M key and the power button held down, the battery indicator LED may exhibit two states: - a.
-OFF: No fault detected with the system board - b.
-AMBER: Indicates a problem with the system board - 3.
-If there is a failure with the system board, the battery status LED will flash one of the following error codes for 30 seconds:
+- i) NOTE: Before initiating M-BIST, ensure that the computer is in a power-off state. - 1.
+Press and hold both the M key on the keyboard and the power button to initiate M-BIST. - 2.
+The battery indicator LED may exhibit two states: - a.
+OFF: No fault was detected with the system board. - b.
+AMBER: Amber indicates a problem with the system board. - 3.
+If there is a failure with the system board, the battery status LED flashes one of the following error codes for 30 seconds:

-Table 20.
+Table 19.
 LED error codes